 Truthfully though, I was working hard and not very smart when it came to the blog.
 I was doing some things right, but I wasn’t seeing big gains in revenue.
 It was a struggle to push things forward.
 Looking back, March to May is a tough time to grow a personal finance blog.
 That’s historically when traffic and thus, revenue (with the exception of tax-related stuff) starts taking a natural dip.

 While the site was struggling to take off, I lucked up and landed a freelancing gig in late March.
 The folks at PerkStreet wanted to put their blog on the map and asked me for a bit of advice on working with personal finance bloggers.

 I took the opportunity to pitch to them the idea of me being hired on as their blog manager.
 The gig would only require about 15 hours a week and I had the connections to make it work.
 The pitch worked.
 They generously hired me on to help manage their blog.

-This would prove to play a pivotal role in us “making it” over through the Summer of 2010.
+This would prove to play a pivotal role in us “making it” over through the Summer.
 While the PerkStreet gig provided a solid, baseline of income, I knew there were no guarantees (month-to-month contract).
 PerkStreet was a start-up company and I was an unproven blog manager.

 I made another pivotal move in late April.
 After seeing slow progress with my site during the first two months of a full-time effort, I decided to bring in some help.
 I hired a consultant (you know him as Michael).
 I hired him to help to give my site some direction and to help manage one of my undeveloped revenue streams: affiliate marketing.

-Like the freelancing gig, I had high hopes for this, but there we no guarantees when we started up in May of 2010.
+Like the freelancing gig, I had high hopes for this, but there we no guarantees when we started up in May.